 Obtain a VOC trip blank from the SLD Organics Section for each sample run that includes collecting VOC samples.
 The trip blank should be placed in a Whirl-Pack, then into a cooler on ice prior to leaving the laboratory.
 Remove the trip blank from the Whirl-Pack at a sampling station for approximately 1-2 minutes.
 Do not open the vials or acidify.
-Reinsert the trip blank into the Whirl-Pack and keep them in a cooler, on ice with the environmental samples until delivered to the lab.
+Reinsert the trip blank into the Whirl-Pack and keep them in a cooler, on ice with the environmental samples until they're delivered to the lab.

-Trip blanks and HCL that have be obtained prior to sampling should be stored in the walk-in cooler until taken to the field.
+Note: Trip blanks and HCL have to be obtained prior to sampling and should be stored in the walk-in cooler until taken to the field.

-6.1.11 SEMI-VOLATILE ORGANIC COMPOUNDS (SVOCS), HERBICIDES, PESTICIDES
+6.1.10 SEMI-VOLATILE ORGANIC COMPOUNDS (SVOCS), HERBICIDES, PESTICIDES

 For each sample planned, obtain two 1L glass, amber colored bottles with Teflon lined caps and a bubble wrap sleeve for each from the SLD Organics Section.

-Fill both bottles by submersion and replace the lids underwater if possible.
-If the stream is not deep enough to submerse the sample container, use a third, new, 1-L glass amber bottle to fill the two sample bottles.
+- Fill both bottles by submersion and replace the lids underwater if possible. - If the stream is not deep enough to submerse the sample container, use a third, new, 1-L glass amber bottle to fill the two sample bottles.
 A headspace is acceptable with SVOC samples.
-Keep bottles in bubble-wrap sleeves, obtained from the SLD organics section, before and after filling to avoid breakage.
-Store samples out of direct sunlight, on ice, at 6°C or less.
+Keep bottles in bubble-wrap sleeves, before and after filling to avoid breakage. - Store samples out of direct sunlight, on ice, at 6°C or less.

-6.1.12 TOTAL RESIDUAL CHLORINE (TRC)
+6.1.11 POLYCHLORINATED BIPHENYL (PCBs)